rssdev10/ruby4knime/README.md

 * Ruby Script 2x2 allows to process 2 input DataTable into 2 output DataTable.
 * Ruby Snippet allows to process input DataTable into output DataTable by writing code only for one row processing.

+It is possible to configure an Output table with any types of columns.

 See [Ruby wrapper](RubyScript/rb/README.rdoc)

 ## Installation